snfatih/SEN12Landslide-Hokkaido-SAR/notebooks/README.md

 # Notebooks

-This directory contains Jupyter notebooks used for:
-- Data exploration
-- Model training
-- Model evaluation and benchmarking
+This folder contains the main experimental notebooks.
+01_* handles preprocessing and dataset preparation.
+02_* includes model training, evaluation, and result generation.